bloominstituteoftechnology/node-db1-project/README.md

 - Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) and write the following queries:
   - find all customers with a particular first name.

+  SELECT * from customers
+  WHERE CustomerName like "Alfred%"

   - find all customers that live in London.

+  SELECT * from customers
+  WHERE city = 'london'

   - find the phone number for a particular supplier (provide id, or supplier name).

+  SELECT * FROM Suppliers
+  WHERE SupplierName = 'Exotic Liquid';

   - find all customers in a particular postal code.

+  SELECT * FROM Customers
+  WHERE postalcode='12209'

   - find all suppliers who have names with more than 20 characters.

   - list customers descending by the number of orders.

+  SELECT * FROM OrderDetails
+  ORDER BY quantity DESC

   - list orders descending by the order date.

+  SELECT * FROM Orders
+  ORDER BY OrderDate DESC

   - list orders grouped by customer showing the number of orders per customer.
   - list orders grouped by customer's city showing number of orders per city.
   - add a customer using your information.